openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

         "precision": {
             "type": "hawq", // Type of precision initialization - either "manual" or "hawq".
 With "manual", precisions are defined explicitly via "bitwidth_per_scope".
 With "hawq", these are determined automatically using the HAWQ algorithm.
-            "bits": [4, 8], // A list of bitwidth to choose from when performing precision initialization.", "num_data_points": 200, // Number of data points to iteratively estimate Hessian trace, 200 by default.
+            "bits": [4, 8], // A list of bitwidth to choose from when performing precision initialization.", "num_data_points": 1000, // Number of data points to iteratively estimate Hessian trace, 1000 by default.
-            "iter_number": 200, // Maximum number of iterations of Hutchinson algorithm to estimate Hessian trace, 200 by default
+            "iter_number": 500, // Maximum number of iterations of Hutchinson algorithm to estimate Hessian trace, 500 by default
             "tolerance": 1e-5, //  Minimum relative tolerance for stopping the Hutchinson algorithm.
 It's calculated  between mean average trace from previous iteration and current one.
 1e-5 by default
+            "compression_ratio": 1.5, // The desired ratio between bits complexity of fully INT8 model and mixed-precision lower-bit one.
             "bitwidth_per_scope": [ // Manual settings for the quantizer bitwidths.
 Scopes are used to identify the weight quantizers.
 The same number of bits is assigned to adjacent activation quantizers.
 By default bitwidth is taken from global quantization parameters from `weights` and `activations` sections above
                 [
                     4,